Miss You (Aaliyah song): Commercial performance

 In the United States, "Miss You" debuted at number 55 on the Billboard Hot 100 on November 30, 2002.
 It peaked at number three on the chart dated April 5, 2003, becoming Aaliyah's second highest-peaking single on the chart after the number-one "Try Again" (2000), and spent a total of 30 weeks on the chart.
-The song also peaked atop the Hot R&B/Hip-Hop Songs on January 25, spending three weeks at the summit.
-On the 2003 year-end charts, "Miss You" was ranked eighth on the Billboard Hot 100 and third on the Hot R&B/Hip-Hop Songs.
+The song also peaked atop the Hot R&B/Hip-Hop Singles & Tracks chart on January 25, spending three weeks at the summit.
+On the 2003 year-end charts, "Miss You" was ranked eighth on the Billboard Hot 100 and third on the Hot R&B/Hip-Hop Singles & Tracks chart.
 Six years after its release, on November 22, 2008, the song debuted and peaked at number 38 on the US Hot Ringtones.
 After the October 8, 2021 re-release of I Care 4 U and Ultimate Aaliyah, "Miss You" debuted and peaked at number five on the US R&B Digital Song Sales.

 Internationally, "Miss You" was a moderate commercial success.
 In Canada, it peaked at number 14 in its sixth week on the Canadian Singles Chart, where it spent a total of 13 weeks.
 The song reached the top ten in Germany, where it debuted and peaked at number eight on January 27, 2003.
 It also peaked at number 15 in both Denmark and Switzerland.
 In the Netherlands, it peaked at number 25 on the Dutch Top 40 and number 14 on the Single Top 100.
 In the United Kingdom, "Miss You" debuted at number 91 on the UK Singles Chart for the week ending February 1.
 It peaked at number 76 in its fourth week, becoming Aaliyah's lowest-peaking single in the country.

 Music video

 The accompanying music video for "Miss You" was directed by Darren Grant and was filmed in November 2002 in Long Island City, New York, and Los Angeles.
 The video includes segments from Aaliyah's previous music videos, alongside cameo appearances from Aaliyah's close friends and peers, who were shown lip-syncing to the song.
-Celebrities who were present at the Long Island video shoot included Missy Elliott, Lil' Kim, Tweet, Queen Latifah, Jaheim, Lyric, and Lil' Jon and the Eastside Boyz, while those present at the Los Angeles shoot included Jamie Foxx, DMX, Quincy Jones and Ananda Lewis.
+Celebrities who were present at the Long Island video shoot included Missy Elliott, Lil' Kim, Tank, Tweet, Queen Latifah, Jaheim, Lyric, and Lil' Jon and the Eastside Boyz, while those present at the Los Angeles shoot included Jamie Foxx, DMX, Quincy Jones and Ananda Lewis.
+In the UK, the video was made available to stream online a week before the release of "I Care 4 U" starting on January 31, 2003 via Dotmusic's website.